tldr-pages/tldr/pages/linux/select.md

 `select {{line}} in $({{program_to_run}}); do echo ${{line}}; done`

-- Set the select prompt and create a menu for picking a file or folder from the current directory:
+- Set the prompt string for select and create a menu for picking a file or folder from the current directory:

 `PS3="{{Select a file: }}"; select {{file}} in *; do echo ${{file}}; done`